bharurn/mimicpy/README.md

 # MiMiCPy
-MiMiCPy is a python API for efficient set-up and execution of QM/MM simulations using the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
-[1] It supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy preparation and execution of MiMiC runs.
+MiMiCPy is the python API for preparing and executing QM/MM simulations with the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
+[1] For more details on compiling the MiMiC source code, please visit Ref 2.

+MiMiCPy, among other features, supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy preparation and execution of MiMiC runs.
+A command line interface to prepare CPMD scripts is also being developed.

 ## Installation
 MiMiCPy is not available on pip/conda yet.
 To install run the following command in the terminal: